Russia presses invasion to outskirts of Ukrainian capital | Politics

 He concluded an emotional speech by saying that "the fate of the country depends fully on our army, security forces, all of our defenders".
 He also said the country had heard from Moscow that ''they want to talk about Ukraine's neutral status''.

-Biden was to meet Friday morning with fellow leaders of NATO governments in what the White House described as an "extraordinary virtual summit" to disuss Ukraine.
+Biden was to meet Friday morning with fellow leaders of NATO governments in what the White House described as an "extraordinary virtual summit" to discuss Ukraine.

 US President Joe Biden announced new sanctions against Russia, saying Putin "chose this war" and had exhibited a "sinister" view of the world in which nations take what they want by force.
 Other nations also announced sanctions, or said they would shortly.